Introduction

 Third Party Options

-If you are not keen on custom code, or require more complex capabilities, check for third party solutions across popular WordPress Plug-In repositories, and in our very own Community Add-On Library.
+If you are not comfortable with custom code or require more complex capabilities, check for third-party solutions across popular WordPress plugin repositories and in our Community Add-On Library.

 Custom Code Approach

-The premise for this walkthrough is that we want to populate the options in a Gravity Form select field with all of the posts currently published on the site.
-There are a variety of reasons for wanting to do this, but in this example, we just want to know what the user’s favorite post is.
+The premise of this walkthrough is to populate the options in a Gravity Forms select field with all published posts on the site.
+In this example, we want to know the user’s favorite post from a dynamically generated list.

-IMPORTANT: For obvious reasons, dynamic population can’t run when the page where your form is embedded is cached.
+Note: Dynamic population cannot run when the page where your form is embedded is cached.
 This is not a Gravity Forms limitation but a consequence of using caching.

 The Code